Officials announce new investigation into Atlanta's infamous child murders

-ATLANTA - Officials announced Thursday they will re-evaluate evidence in a series of murders of black children and young adults between 1979 and 1981.
+ATLANTA - Officials announced Thursday they will re-evaluate evidence in a series of murders of black children and young adults in Atlanta between 1979 and 1981.

-The string of murders drew national attention, prompting TV news broadcasts to run ads asking viewers, "It's 10 pm, do you know where your children are?"
-The murders have been the recent subject of a popular true-crime podcast, 'Atlanta Monster' and upcoming docuseries from Hollywood power player Will Packer.
+The string of murders drew national attention, prompting television news broadcasts to run advertisements asking viewers, "It's 10 p.m., do you know where your children are?"
+The murders were the subject of a popular true-crime podcast -- 'Atlanta Monster' -- and an upcoming docuseries from Hollywood power player Will Packer.

-Bottoms made clear that this does not mean they are “reopening” the case, but said that said “it would certainly be in order” to look at evidence the city and GBI have in their possession.
+She made it clear that this does not mean they are “reopening” the case, but said “it would certainly be in order” to look at evidence the city and the Investigation Bureau have in their possession.
 She wants to “determine once and for all if there is additional evidence that may be tested that may give some peace to the victims’ families.”

 The mayor's announcement came just two days before Investigation Discovery’s three-hour documentary series about the cases is slated to air.